thomas-hiron/cmp-symfony-routes/README.md

 # cmp-symfony-routes

 [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) source for symfony routes.
-The source is using file `./var/cache/dev/url_generating_routes.php`.
+The source is using `./var/cache/dev/url_generating_routes.php` file.

-This is plugin in a very simple implementation, the autocomplete won't work if the above file doesn't exist.
+This plugin is a very simple implementation, the autocomplete won't work if the above file doesn't exist.

 ![Autocomplete](./docs/autocomplete.png)